jobrunr/website/content/en/documentation/background-methods/best-practices.md

     try {
         User user = userRepository.getUserById(userId);
         emailService.Send(user.getEmailAddress(), "Hello!");
-    } catch (Throwable t) { // the exception is catch and JobRunr does not know that something went wrong! t.printStackTrace();
+    } catch (Throwable t) { // the exception is catched and JobRunr does not know that something went wrong! t.printStackTrace();
     }
 }